Neohertz/Neonet/README.md

 local MyNode = Network:Fetch("MyNode")
 ```
 ### 4. `Remote and Bindable Events:` **:Tell()** and **:OnTold()**
 > Send a message to a node and all of it's listeners.
 >
 > - Quirks
 >   - If :Tell() is called from the node's host (see example), the first argument of the OnTold() callback (Player) will be nil.
+>   - If you need to fire all clients, pass `Network.AllClients` as the first argument of `:Tell()`
 >
 > Usage:
 ```lua